DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The `User` struct implements the `Serialize` trait, allowing Serde to represent the struct as JSON, so this is correct and the Return value indeed implements the `IntoResponse` trait.
 #linebreak()
-This allows us to model the OpenAPI specification as rust struct's using them either as return type or as extractor and letting Serde take care of the serialization and deserialization.
+This allows us to model the OpenAPI specification as Rust struct's using them either as return type or as extractor and letting Serde take care of the serialization and deserialization.

 #pagebreak()